 Snickerdoodles, the classic cookie that everyone loves!
 There are many variations, but this is my favorite recipe.
 It's easy and covered with lots of cinnamon and sugar.
 YUM!

-If I want to make cookies that everyone in my family will love, this is the cookie!
+If I want to make cookies that everyone in my family will love, Snickerdoodles are the answer.
 The chewy goodness combined with the cinnamon-sugar flavor makes this a favorite at Christmas time AND throughout the year.

 I think it was the year I turned 9 that "Santa" brought my sister and me two cookbooks, Betty Crocker's "Cooky Book," and "The Boy's and Girl's Cookbook."
 These are the books that I started with, easy but tasty recipes...and most of them foolproof!
 This Snickerdoodle recipe is adapted from the "Cooky Book."

 This recipe is perfect for little hands.
 They can do some of the mixing and the little ones LOVE rolling the dough in the cinnamon sugar mixture.
 They can say they helped!

 - Peanut Butter Kiss Cookies - No baking required!

 - Classic Chocolate Chip!